TrueHopolok/VladOS/modules/web/webtmls/documentation.md

     Username string // if user is isauth: must; else: optional;
     Title    string // must

-    Leaderboard []dbstats.Placement // if page is leaderboard: must
+    LeaderboardType      string              // if page is leaderboard: must LeaderboardPrecent   []dbstats.Precent   // if page is leaderboard: must LeaderboardPlacement []dbstats.Placement // if page is leaderboard: must

-    SuggestionType string // if page is suggestions: must }
+    SuggestionType string // if page is suggestions: must

+    LoginLink string // if page is login: must LoginCode string // if page is login: must
+}
 ```